dwijdeep/github-demo/README.md

 # github-demo
-A demo repo to get to know about git
+A demo repo to show the basic git workflow